ayaranitram/unyts/README.md

 # `unyts`

-After culminating a project for a class from MITx courses, I saw the opportunity to use a *digraph network* to build a Unit converter able to convert from any units to any units without the need to populate a huge but finite table of possible conversions.
+After culminating a project for a class from MITx courses, I saw the opportunity to use a *digraph network* to build a units converter able to convert from any units to any units without the need to populate a huge but finite table of possible conversions.
 Powered by the _Breadth First Search_, or _BFS_, algorithm to search through the network, this converter can find conversions from a particular Unit (or ratio of units) to any other Unit (or ratio) as long as a path connecting them exists.

 This package is under development and is regularly updated.
 Back compatibility is intended to be maintained when possible.